Bluedot-Innovation/Zone-Importer/README.md

 ## Running the script

 To run the script, execute the following commands from your CLI.
+First install with:

 `npm install`

-`npm start`
+To run the import on a CSV run:

+`node src/index.js <path_to_filename>`